 Al is a gracious host and gave Landon and I permission to tour all of the RVs (as long as we were careful).
 The general public can tour through many of the vehicles on site but there are a few that are “look but don’t touch”.
 These are the rarest, most valuable, the less durable, or the hardest to physically tour.
 As a result of our special permission, I was able to sit in the world’s oldest known RV.

 Another notable RV is the Bowlus Road Chief.
 This trailer looks like an Airstream but it isn’t.
-It is actually the trailer which inspired the Airstream.
+It is actually the trailer that inspired the Airstream.
 It is a massive trailer for its time and weighs about 1100lbs.
-The engineer who designed and built them, William Hawley Bowlus, was a well accomplished aircraft engineer.
+The engineer who designed and built them, William Hawley Bowlus, was a well-accomplished aircraft engineer.
 He was the foreman engineer on the Spirit of St. Louis project.
 Bowlus thought his design for an RV was marketable.
 He was right.
-Although he was a genius engineer, he was a lousy businessman and eventually his trailer company went bank-rupt.
+Although he was a genius engineer, he was a lousy businessman, and eventually, his trailer company went bankrupt.
 Airstream essentially stole his ideas and started making trailers based on his designs.